 - Security of test data and computers used for testing

 - Test center layout

 Instituting and Enforcing Test-taker Rules and Requirements

-ETS utilizes some of the most extensive and proven measures to ensure security at the test center on test day:
+ETS utilizes some of the most extensive and proven measures to ensure security on test day:

-- Using trained test administrators and electronic surveillance for test monitoring
+- Using trained at home proctors and test administrators as well as AI technology and electronic surveillance for test monitoring

 - Adding new technologies such as wanding, mobile phone scrambling and other techniques (select locations)